International Day for Older Persons: Challenges for India

 Psychological Problems

-The common psychological problems that most older persons experience are: feeling of powerlessness, feelings of inferiority, depression, uselessness, isolation and reduced competence.
+The common psychological problems that most older persons experience are. feeling of powerlessness, feelings of inferiority, depression, uselessness, isolation and reduced competence.
 These problems along with social disabilities like widowhood, societal prejudice and segregation aggravate the frustration of elderly people.

 Health Problems

 The year 1999 was declared by the UN as the International Year of Older Persons followed on 13th Jan 1999, by the Government of India approving the National Policy for Older Persons for accelerating welfare measures and empowering the elderly in ways beneficial to them.
-Maintenance and Welfare of Parents and Senior Citizens Act, 2007 provides legal
+Maintenance and Welfare of Parents and Senior Citizens Act, 2007 provides legal sanctions for the rights of the elderly.

 Relevant Constitutional Provisions